hari35653565/fullstack-bank/README.md

 Full stack digital wallet application developed in Next.js and Node.js with TypeScript and built with Docker.

-**Note:** the application is currently only in Brazilian Portuguese, I want to add an English translation soon. thats good.
+**Note:** the application is currently only in Brazilian Portuguese, I want to add an English translation soon. thats good. checking
 <br />
 </details>